Werner-Staeblein/Project-2-modified-resubmit/README.md

 Feedback is provided to the user depending on the points achieved with messages such as "Nearing the gold medal" or "Good knowledge but more is yet to come" as defined in the function getResults(points).

 On the results page, the user has two options to retake the quiz.
 First by a click on the 'Retry' button and second by a click on the JS logo.
-In both cases, the user is not shown the summary of wrong and correct answers of the quiz round.
+In both cases, the user is not shown the summary of wrong and correct answers to the quiz round.
 This summary is only displayed if the user clicks the 'Show Answers' button.

 ![Results Page](readme_assets/quiz_results_page.png)

-<span style="color: red; font-weight: bold;">Reminder: insert screenshot of ShowAnswers and explain user feedback following click on ShowAnser</span>

 # Design